stashed/stash/docs/guides/minio_server.md

 # Using Stash with TLS secured Minio Server

 Minio is an open source object storage server compatible with Amazon S3 cloud storage service.
-You can deploy Minio server in docker container locally, in a kubernetes cluster, Microsoft Azure, GCP etc. You can find a guide for Minio server [here](https://docs.minio.io/).
+You can deploy Minio server in docker container locally, in a Kubernetes cluster, Microsoft Azure, GCP etc. You can find a guide for Minio server [here](https://docs.minio.io/).
 This tutorial will show you how to use [Stash](/docs/concepts/what-is-stash/overview.md) to backup a Kubernetes `Deployment` in a TLS secure [Minio](https://docs.minio.io/) Server.
 It will also show you how to recover this backed up data.

 ## Before You Begin